kmualim/kmualim.github.io/_posts/ml-basic.md

 - chooses point of maximum posterior probability; utilizes prior distribution
 - introduction of the prior distribution helps to lower variance

+## Understanding the difference between MAP and MLE
+- data and model parameters are inputs to the likelihood function Likelihood function:
+When given fixed value of model parameters, what is the probability of any particular data point/data set?
+On the other hand, when data is kept fixed, what is the probability of any particular parameter setting?
+MLE simple gives you the mode of the likelihood in scenario 2.
+However, MLE frequently overfits the data, variance of parameter estimates is high causing the outcome of the parameter estimate to be sensitive to r.v in data.
+In these cases, we implore adding regularization to MLE (aims to reduce variance by introducing bias into estimate).
+In MAP, regularization is achieved by assuming that the parameters are drawn from a random process.
+This prior belief about parameters determine what this random process looks like.
+When these prior beliefs are strong, the observed data has little impact on parameter estimates.
+However, when these prior beliefs are weak, thee outcome is more like standard MLE.
+Thus, in the case for an infinite amount of data and an infinitely weak prior belief, MAP produces the same results as MLE.

 # Probabilistic Supervised Learning

 ## Logistic Regression